 What is the difference between pen testing and vulnerability assessment?

-Vulnerability testing also falls under the area of IT security but it is a different type of examination.
+Vulnerability testing also falls under the area of IT security, but is a different type of examination.
 Vulnerability tests are generally carried out separately to, or sometimes before, penetration tests.
 They are designed to define and identify weaknesses in a system and to classify them.
 These weak areas can then be prioritized according to the danger they pose and addressed individually through upgrades, the implementation of firewalls, or software updates.
 It is not uncommon for a penetration tester to also carry out vulnerability assessments, though the purpose of these is quite different to pen tests.

 Types of pentests